Krishna-Mali1/wazuh-siem-homelab/README.md

 sudo systemctl restart wazuh-manager
 ```

-### Step 3 — Testing and Alert
+### Step 3 - Testing and Alert

-Created, modified and deleted a test file in a monitored directory.
-All three events appeared as alerts in the Wazuh Threat Hunting section.
+I Created, modified and deleted a test file in a monitored directory to check if the detection rule is working or not and All three events appeared as alerts in the Wazuh Threat Hunting section.

 ![FIM Test Command](screenshots/FIM_Test_Command.png)